youzan/vant/src/dialog/README.md

 });
 ```

-### \$dialog Method
+### Global Method

-After import the Dialog component, the \$dialog method is automatically mounted on Vue.prototype, making it easy to call within a vue component.
+After import the Dialog component, the `$dialog` method is automatically mounted on Vue.prototype, making it easy to call within a vue component.

 ```js
 export default {